 The course syllabus provides students with details about the course.
 Faculty should distribute the syllabus at the start of the semester and upload it on Blackboard for easy access.
-The syllabus includes instructor expectations for successful completion of the course, course description and policies on absences, student learning outcomes to be achieved and assessment procedures, faculty contact details, procedures and deadlines for coursework submissions.
+The syllabus includes instructor expectations for successful completion of the course, course description and policies on absences, student learning outcomes to be achieved and assessment procedures, information about the credit hour, faculty contact details, procedures and deadlines for coursework submissions.
 Questions and clarifications regarding the syllabus should be directed to the faculty, ideally by the end of the add/drop period.